|

 Policies

 Group study: I encourage conversing about interesting points, behavior of numerical results, and interpretation of mathematical formulas.
-Codes must be written individually.
+Codes must be developed individually.
 Sharing of codes or code fragments is not allowed.

 Figures: Label all plot axes including units.
 When comparing results, overlay them on the same plot, use a legend to identify multiple curves, and be sure that different curves are distinguishable.
 Use a loglog or semilog plot for numbers that become very large or very small or have a power law behavior.